AqwamCreates/DataPredict/docs/BasicTutorials/SelfLearningSwordFightingAIsUsingDicreteActionSpace.md

 -- Create the NeuralNetwork model first.

-local NeuralNetwork = DataPredict.Models.NeuralNetwork.new({ClassesList = ActionList}) -- -1 is added to exclude bias from our total environment feature count.
+local NeuralNetwork = DataPredict.Models.NeuralNetwork.new({ClassesList = ActionsList}) -- -1 is added to exclude bias from our total environment feature count.

 NeuralNetwork:addLayer((#environmentFeatureVector - 1), true, "None")